mattermost/docs/source/install/install-ubuntu-1604.rst

 .. include:: install-common-intro.rst

-.. contents:: Install and configure the components in the following order:
+.. contents:: Install and configure the components in the following order.
+Note that you need only one database, either MySQL or PostgreSQL.
   :backlinks: top
   :local: